-London born and bred, Kelly is a working-class queer single mum, dyslexic, academic and performance artist.
-She is a noisy, feisty, hot mess.
-Her performance work is fun, interactive and is always about class and gender.
+London born and bred, I'm a working-class queer single mum, dyslexic, academic and performance artist; a noisy, feisty, hot mess.
+My performance work is fun, interactive and is always about class and gender.

-After graduating from the Royal Central School of Speech and Drama in 2011 Kelly went on to complete an MA in Performance and Creative Research at the University of Roehampton.
-She is currently a PhD student with Anglia Ruskin University, Cambridge.
-Her practice-as-research project playfully explores performance aesthetics and investigates how art forms relate to our cultural and political identity.
+After graduating from the Royal Central School of Speech and Drama in 2011 I went on to complete an MA in Performance and Creative Research at the University of Roehampton.
+I'm currently a PhD student with Anglia Ruskin University, Cambridge.
+My practice-as-research project playfully explores performance aesthetics and investigates how art forms relate to our cultural and political identity.

-Kelly's practice is embedded in social engagement.
-She has been the artist-in-residence with the Live Art Development Agency, researching class and cultural privilege and the artist-in-residence with Canterbury Christ Church University for their Tate Exchange project exploring social marginalisation.
+My practice is embedded in social engagement.
+I've been the artist-in-residence with the Live Art Development Agency, researching class and cultural privilege and the artist-in-residence with Canterbury Christ Church University for their Tate Exchange project exploring social marginalisation.

 I'm also a visiting lecturer at the University of East London on the (BA) Drama, Applied Theatre and Performance course.